MirMXZhao/Dafny_Specs_Quality_Filtration/README.md

 4. Anthropic key, set ANTHROPIC_API_KEY in environment

 ### How it works
+CURRENTLY THE CODE IS GETTING REFACTORED, with the refactored code in filtration/pipeline *you can run it from main.py

 The primary code can be found in DafnyBench/filtration_ai/steps.
 The pipeline is divided into 7 steps, each of which is labelled with s{step number}_{stepdescription}.py Further details can be found in this [slideshow](https://docs.google.com/presentation/d/1VtDcfhTLdbei7ASAGwJDzfwwEMaWUoMeusueroLxY8I/edit?usp=sharing)